christy-pdx/ethereum-localism/content/resources/index.md

 Sections are arranged by theme; browse what fits your interests.
 Links without ↗ stay in the Knowledge Garden; links with ↗ go to external sites (source in parentheses).

 **To contribute**: Add your initiative to the registry by using the Edit on GitHub link at the top of the page to propose changes directly—GitHub will prompt you to fork and open a pull request if you're not a collaborator.
-You can also reach out or see the [Contributon Guide →](/knowledge-garden/contribution-guide)
+You can also reach out or see the [Contributon Guide →](/knowledge-garden/contribution-guide).
+Within each section (except Ethereum), entries are listed alphabetically.

 → [Chat about Ethereum Localism with CosmoGPT](https://chatgpt.com/g/g-67bcda8bdffc8191bb45c9aa78064051-cosmo) — A chatbot trained on our gatherings; useful for cosmo-local coordination questions.
 (OpenAI)